 Storage

-Fridge: Store the muffins in an airtight container in the fridge for up to 5 days.
-This will help them stay fresh and moist.
+Fridge: Store in an airtight container for up to 5 days.
+This keeps them fresh and moist.

-Freezer: To store the muffins for longer, wrap each one individually in plastic wrap or place them in a freezer-safe bag.
-They’ll last for up to 3 months.
-When ready to eat, you can thaw them at room temperature or pop them in the microwave for a few seconds to warm up.
+Freezer: Wrap individually or place in a freezer-safe bag.
+Freeze for up to 3 months.
+Defrost at room temperature or microwave for a few seconds to warm.

 More Muffin Recipes